123outerme/Shards-of-Grandeur/README.md

 - Linux: Execute `./ShardsOfGrandeur.sh`.
 You may first need to give this script executable permissions.

 ### Android
-1. Find the release `.apk` file and download it to your phone.
+1. Find the release `ShardsOfGrandeur.apk` file and download it to your phone.
-2. Once downloaded, use a file explorer app to install the app.
+2. Once downloaded, use a file explorer app to install the `.apk` file.
 3. You may be prompted by Android to scan the app.
 I would always recommend scanning apps not verified by Google Play.
 4. Once installed, you can open the app to start playing!